-- Do not be afraid to ask questions regarding the reports.
-You are not expected to understand everything in the reports. - You do not have to allow the school district to evaluate your child for special education services. - Remember that test results are not always reliable.
+- ➤ Do not be afraid to ask questions regarding the reports.
+You are not expected to understand everything in the reports. - > You do not have to allow the LEA to evaluate your child for special education services. - Remember that test results are not always reliable.
 They are merely a snapshot of a certain moment of time in your child's life. - No single measure or evaluation may be used as the sole criterion for determining whether a student is a student with an exceptionality and for determining an appropriate educational program for the student.

 The multidisciplinary evaluation team (MDET) is a group of people with the responsibility to make decisions regarding the evaluation and assessment process.
 The MDET includes the same membership as the IEP team (not necessarily the same individuals).
 The parent/ student is a member of the evaluation team and must be given an opportunity to provide input and participate in making team decisions.
 Business may be conducted with or without holding a meeting.
 However, if requested by the parent/student, a team meeting must be held.
 The Student Assistance Team (SAT) is one forum for addressing the decisions to be reached by the evaluation team.
+Student needs should be reviewed at least once per grading period for any student in the SAT process.